Trey Gilder: 2010–11 season

 In July 2010, Gilder joined the Orlando Magic for the Orlando Summer League and the Atlanta Hawks for the Las Vegas Summer League.
 In November 2010, he signed with KK Zagreb of the Croatian A-1 Liga but lasted just two games for parting ways with the club.
 On December 7, 2010, he signed with the Sydney Kings for the rest of the 2010–11 NBL season.
 In 20 games for the Kings, he averaged 13.2 points, 5.5 rebounds and 2.2 assists per game.

 2011–12 season

 On December 12, 2011, Gilder signed with the Utah Jazz.
 However, he was later waived by the Jazz on December 21, 2011.
 Having held the returning players rights of Gilder following the name change from the New Mexico Thunderbirds, the Canton Charge traded his rights to the Sioux Falls Skyforce on January 3, 2012.

 2012 off-season

 On April 18, 2012, Gilder signed with Trotamundos de Carabobo of Venezuela for the rest of the 2012 LPB season.
-In July 2012, he joined the Miami Heat for the 2012 NBA Summer League, and the following month, he signed with Cañeros de La Romana of the Liga Nacional de Baloncesto.
+In July 2012, he joined the Miami Heat for the 2012 NBA Summer League, and the following month, he signed with Cañeros del Este of the Liga Nacional de Baloncesto.